CDDEP-DC/mpox-modeling-study/README.md

 | post_pride_seeds | Whether additional seeding should be enabled post-pride 2022. |
 | mech_name | A name for the mechanism being evaluated. |

-# 3️⃣ Collapsing Runs and Manuscript Figures
+## 3️⃣ Collapsing Runs and Manuscript Figures
 Each mechanism was run 1,000 times for each city.
 To imporve efficiecny, we sent these runs across 90+ nodes on AWS, meaning each node saves its own .Rdata file.
 We created several scripts that read in all the files and collapses and summarizes the runs into the final figures seen in our manuscript.
+All relevant scripts that deal with summarizing and plotting simulations start with the prefix `post`.

 # 📝 Reccomended Citation